Wtecchio/ExcelChallenge/README.md

 # Crowdfunding_projects Excel Analysis
-This project was a demonstration of initial excel data sheet minipulation.
+This project was a demonstration of initial excel data sheet manipulation.

 **concepts utilized on the project:** <br />
 Pivot-tables <br />